DC Futures Financial Assistance Program

 Emergency Fund

-• The emergency funds are capped at $2,000 annually, regardless of the DC Futures student’s program type (two- or four-year degree), as long as funds are available.
-Funding for Academic Year 2023 – 20234 (FY24) is available through October 1, 2023 through May 10, 2024
+• Emergency funds are capped at $1,000 annually, regardless of the DC Futures student’s program type (two- or four-year degree), as long as funds are available.

 • Applicants will be required to attest to the fact that the requests being made are true, necessary and qualify as events that would force them to leave school if they did not have the additional funds.